awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 **Important**
 If you choose a public subnet, and your cluster has only the public API server endpoint enabled, then the subnet must have `MapPublicIPOnLaunch` set to `true` for the instances to successfully join a cluster\.
 If the subnet was created using `eksctl` or the [Amazon EKS vended AWS CloudFormation templates](create-public-private-vpc.md) on or after March 26, 2020, then this setting is already set to `true`\.
 If the subnets were created with `eksctl` or the AWS CloudFormation templates before March 26, 2020, then you need to change the setting manually\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If you use a launch template and specify multiple network interfaces, Amazon EC2 will not auto\-assign a public IPv4 address, even if `MapPublicIpOnLaunch` is set to `true`\.
 For nodes to join the cluster in this scenario, you must either enable the cluster's private API server endpoint, or launch nodes in a private subnet with outbound internet access provided through an alternative method, such as a NAT Gateway\.
 For more information, see [Amazon EC2 instance IP addressing](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html) in the Amazon EC2 User Guide for Linux Instances\.
-   + **Allow remote access to nodes** \(Optional, but default\)\.
+   + **Configure SSH access to nodes** \(Optional\)\.
 Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
 Complete the following steps to enable remote access\.
 We highly recommend enabling remote access when you create your node group\.
 You cannot enable remote access after the node group is created\.

      If you chose to use a launch template, then this option isn't shown\.
 To enable remote access to your nodes, specify a key pair in the launch template and ensure that the proper port is open to the nodes in the security groups that you specify in the launch template\.
 For more information, see [Using custom security groups](launch-templates.md#launch-template-security-groups)\.
    + For **SSH key pair** \(Optional\), choose an Amazon EC2 SSH key to use\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the Amazon EC2 User Guide for Linux Instances\.
 If you chose to use a launch template, then you can't select one\.
+When an Amazon EC2 SSH key is provided for node groups using Bottlerocket AMIs, the administrative container is also enabled\.
+For more information, see [Admin container](https://github.com/bottlerocket-os/bottlerocket#admin-container) on GitHub\.
-   + For **Allow remote access from**, if you want to limit access to specific instances, then select the security groups that are associated to those instances\.
+   + For **Allow SSH remote access from**, if you want to limit access to specific instances, then select the security groups that are associated to those instances\.
 If you don't select specific security groups, then SSH access is allowed from anywhere on the internet \(0\.0\.0\.0/0\)\.

 1. On the **Review and create** page, review your managed node group configuration and choose **Create**\.